-Please click on the course title for more information and prerequisites.
+Please click on the course title for more information:

 Hosting a CNSA Course

-In-person workshops are usually held at member institutions.
-The hosting institution receives a free registration, provided they supply the coffee breaks (normally one each morning and afternoon of the 2 day workshop) for all participants.
+In-person courses and workshops are usually held at member institutions.
+The hosting institution receives a free registration, provided they supply the coffee breaks (normally one each morning and afternoon with a 2-day course) for all participants.
 Host institutions also provide the room, tables, chairs, and if necessary, a large viewing screen.
 CNSA provides all handouts, training materials, and presentation equipment.

-If you would like to volunteer your site to host a workshop or if you would like to suggest a special workshop topic, please contact our Archives Advisor.
+If you would like to volunteer your site to host a course or workshop or if you would like to suggest a special workshop topic, please contact our Archives Advisor.